 Feminism isn’t about having to be a certain kind of “strong,” it’s about letting people have their own definitions of who they are and the rest of us accepting that instead of… Continue reading

 After two weeks in Boudha, Kathmandu, Nepal, I became bored.
 I was itching to get out.
 Several friends on Facebook suggested I check out Sherpa country or Mustang, and then I remembered my… Continue reading

 A few Lhakar Wednesdays ago, NY & NJ Lhakar team held one of the most (among many) fun celebratory event.
 According to their Facebook album, they wrote, Gorshey night at heart of Jackson… Continue reading

-[This essay has been published on the UK collective HYSTERIA and the literary journal Muse India] This is the longer version of the essay, “Gender Violence, Leadership, and the Modern Tibetan Woman,” that… Continue reading
+This essay has been published on the UK collective HYSTERIA and the literary journal Muse India.
+This is also the longer version of the essay, “Gender Violence, Leadership, and the Modern Tibetan Woman,”… Continue reading